ROCm/rocALUTION/docs/source/library.rst

 CSR storage format
 ``````````````````
 One of the most popular formats in many scientific codes is the compressed sparse row (CSR) format.
-In this format, we do not store the whole row indices but only the offsets to the positions.
-Thus, we can easily jump to any row and we can access sequentially all elements there.
+In this format, instead of row indices, the row offsets to the beginning of each row are stored.
+Thus, each row elements can be accessed sequentially.
 However, this format does not allow sequential accessing of the column entries.
 The CSR storage format represents a :math:`m \times n` matrix by

 =========== =========================================================================